Bradleywboggs/ai-assisted-legacy-refactors-kcdc-2026/PROMPTS.md

 ## Verify the suite is green against unchanged code.
 ```
-Run the full characterization suite against the current code with no modifications.
+If not already done, run the full characterization suite against the current code with no modifications.
 Every assertion must pass.
 For any that does not, tell me whether the assertion is wrong or the
 documented behavior is wrong — do not change application code to make a test pass.
 ```